- Join, Give

 - March 10, 2015Nature & Design by Lari Jacobson

-Tagsactivities Add new tag art artifacts artist Blog centennial cleveland collections Collections Current Exhibit Education education event Events events exhibit exhibits Exhibits food Gracious Gardens of Shaker Heights History history intern internship Library and Archives Lissauer Art Gallery museum News Past Exhibits Permanent Exhibits programs shaker shaker heights Shaker Historical Society shakers terminal tower textiles Tour tour van sweringen van sweringens Virtual Tour wool
+Tagsactivities Add new tag art artifacts artist Blog centennial cleveland collections Collections Current Exhibit education Education event Events events exhibit Exhibits exhibits Gracious Gardens of Shaker Heights History history intern internship Library and Archives Lissauer Art Gallery lissauer art gallery museum News Past Exhibits Permanent Exhibits programs shaker shaker heights Shaker Historical Society shakers terminal tower textiles Tour tour van sweringen Virtual Tour Ware Petznick wool